byjgpark/hackseoul_2024_cheesegimbab_FD/README.md

 # Project Description
-The primary goal of the program is to assist couples in making informed decisions about wedding expenses by comparing various wedding services, venues, and other related costs.
-This can help them plan a more cost-effective wedding that aligns with their budget
+This program leverages AI to compare wedding costs, addressing the societal issue of high wedding expenses.
+The goal is to minimize these costs by helping users find the most affordable options.
+In the future, as fixed pricing policies are implemented, the program will be further developed to calculate the optimal wedding costs.

 # Selected hackathon track
 Social Responsibility